Amet13/ODYSSEY/README.md

 1. **Download** `ODYSSEY.dmg` file from the [latest release](https://github.com/Amet13/ODYSSEY/releases/latest/).
 2. **Install:** Open the installer and drag `ODYSSEY.app` to **Applications**.
 3. **Launch:** Open the app.
-You'll see a new Sports Court icon in your menu bar.
+You'll see a new "Sports Court" icon in your menu bar.
 4. **Configure:** Click the icon to add your settings and create your first configuration.
 5. **Automate!** Enable autorun, or run it manually, and let ODYSSEY book your sports for you! 🎉